 Issues rasied: In 2013, conflict and disputes regarding land rights grew around the construction of the Hidroituango dam in Colombia.
 Atlas Copco has sold products to the consortium that is responsible for constructing the dam.
 For more information about the human rights issues, please visit Amnesty International’s siteFollow-up: Atlas Copco was made aware of the human rights issues surrounding the construction of the Hidroituango dam and has investigated the issue.
 The Group has conducted training and due-diligence activities, which have been reported in the Annual report.
 Atlas Copco will continue to act according to the recommendations of the UN Guiding Principles on Business and Human Rights through collaborations with NGOs, industry peers and Swedish governmental representatives.

-since 5 November 1945, and is party to a variety of international agreements concerning human rights.
+Colombia, officially the Republic of Colombia (Spanish: República de Colombia), is a country on the northwestern coast of South America.
+It is a parliamentary democracy, has been a member of the United Nations since 5 November 1945, and is party to a variety of international agreements concerning human rights.
 It also has a series of domestic laws concerning the protection of human rights.
 However, Colombia’s human rights record often contradicts directly with the laws and agreements to which it is bound.
 (Wikipedia 2014).

 UN Guiding Principle 5: States should exercise adequate oversight in order to meet their international human rights obligations when the contract with business enterprises to provide services that may impact upon the enjoyment of human rights

 The Hidroituango hydropower project is government initiated, therefore the State must ensure that human rights are protected.